Patti Smith: Musical influence

-American pop singer Madonna has named Smith as one of her biggest influences.
-Anglo-Celtic rock band The Waterboys' debut single, "A Girl Called Johnny", was written as a tribute to Smith.
 In 2018, the English band Florence and the Machine dedicated the High as Hope album song "Patricia" to Smith.
 The lyrics reference Smith as Florence Welch's "North Star".
 Canadian country musician Orville Peck cited Smith as having had a big impact on him, stating that Smith's album Horses introduced him to a new and different way to make music.

 Poetic singer songwriter Joustene Lorenz also cites Patti Smith as a 'powerful influence' on her life and music.

+In November 2020, Smith was set to receive the International Humanities Prize from Washington University in St. Louis in November 2020; however, the ceremony was canceled due to the COVID-19 pandemic.
+In 2022, she was awarded an Honorary Doctor of Humane Letters from Columbia University.
+Also in 2022, Smith was named an Officer of the French Legion of Honor (Officier de l’Ordre national de la Légion d’honneur).
+The award was presented to her at the "Night of Ideas" cultural celebration in Brooklyn, by the French ambassador to the United States, Philippe Étienne.

+In 2023, Smith was nominated for induction to the Songwriters Hall of Fame. and was ranked at number 117 on Rolling Stone′s list of the 200 Greatest Singers of All Time.